 I define myself professionally as an educational anthropologist and an early childhood education specialist.
 My education was interdisciplinary, with coursework in anthropology, sociology, and child development and a Ph.D. from the Committee on Human Development at the University of Chicago and a post-doctoral fellowship at the East-West Center in Honolulu.
 My principal doctoral mentors were Robert A LeVine (who is an emeritus professor at the Harvard Graduates School of Education) and Takeo Doi (a Japanese psychoanalyst, most famous for his work on Japanese ethnopsychiatry).

-My job title is “The Nadine Mathis Basha Professor of Education” in the College of Education at Arizona State University.
-My home unit is the early childhood education cluster in the Division of Curriculum and Instruction.
-I also have an appointment in the Social Foundations program of the Division of Educational Policy and Leadership.
-I joined the faculty at ASU in 2001.
-Before that I taught for many years at the University of Hawai`i and for a year at the University of New Hampshire.
+My job title is The Elizabeth Garrard Hall Professor of Early Childhood Education at the University of Georgia.
+I joined the faculty at UGA in 2011.
+Before that I taught for many years at the University of Arizona University and the University of Hawai`i and for a year at the University of New Hampshire.
 I have been a visiting professor at the University of Chicago and the University of Paris.